 Sherman Act violations that involve agreements between competitors are usually punished as felonies.
 An individual convicted of violating the Sherman Act can be sentenced with:

 - Up to 10 years in federal prison

 - Fines of up to $1 million for each offense

-Antitrust violations can also prevent a company from being allowed to bid on future government contracts, and they can be used as evidence in civil cases related to the same conduct.
+Antitrust violations can also prevent a company from being allowed to bid on future government contracts.
+A criminal conviction can be used as evidence in civil cases related to the same conduct.

-Be aware that in some cases, the Department of Justice may use other laws to fight anti-competitive activities, including mail and wire fraud laws, conspiracy laws, and laws against perjury and obstruction of justice.
+Be aware that in some cases, the Department of Justice may use other laws to fight anti-competitive activities.
+These include mail and wire fraud laws, conspiracy laws, and laws against perjury and obstruction of justice.
 Violations of these laws carry their own penalties, in addition to any penalties for Sherman Act violations.

 Talk to a Los Angeles Antitrust Violations Lawyer for Free

 Don’t risk the future of your family, yourself, or your business.
-At the Simmrin Law Group, we understand how to fight antitrust cases—and we get results.
-Let us give you a FREE consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+At the Simmrin Law Group, we understand how to fight antitrust cases.
+We have a proven track record of getting positive results for our clients.